CP1401/Practicals/prac_07/README.md

 Time Stopped:   2m 41s
 Percentage:     38.50931677018634%
 ```
-Note: the original program from prac 2 was about i-stop values, but this has nothing to do with that.
+Note: the original program from prac 2 was about i-stop values for a car, but this has nothing to do with that context.
 The technique for figuring out minutes and seconds from just seconds is the same, so you can copy your work,
 but do change any references to the old context.

-Rewrite this program using a function that **takes in a number** of seconds and **returns a string** to display that value in minutes and seconds.
+Write a simple program using a function that **takes in a number** of seconds and **returns a string** that can be used to display that value in minutes and seconds.
+Notice that the function DOES NOT PRINT.
+We want to use the string in different ways, so this function's job is simply to create/return a formatted string.
 Write a main program that displays a bunch of different seconds values in minutes and seconds using a loop.
 Example output:
 ```